adrium/icsinviter/README.md

 - New events in the feed are sent
 - Missing events in the feed are cancelled
 - Filtered events are neither sent nor cancelled

-### var

-*Default: {}*

-Static variables for use in the template.

-Built-in variables are:

-- `mail_to` contains the email address associated with the feed
-- `uuid` a UUID that is generated for every render operation
-- `ics` the ics file

-Values containing a `%` are used as a format string for [strftime](https://docs.python.org/3/library/datetime.html#strftime-strptime-behavior).

 ### filter